What programs are offered at Selkirk College?

 What are the scholarships and bursaries available and when is the deadline for application?

 Selkirk College strives to make post-secondary education accessible and affordable to its students through entrance scholarships, awards, bursaries and a work study program.
-See a complete list of scholarships and bursaries at Selkirk College.
+Find out more about Student Awards & Financial Aid.

 Applications are available in the Financial Aid Office in Castlegar and at the Financial Aid website.